 You will be examined on the following in the 90 minutes allotted time:

-Includes case history, interview, assessments, 30 MINUTE MANDATORY HANDS-ON TREATMENT, wrap up and home care.
+Includes case history, interview, assessments, hands-on treatment, wrap up and home care.
 The candidate will be asked to perform a treatment from beginning to end as one would perform in the clinic environment.

-Section Two: anatomy and land marking, and orthopaedic testing (35 minutes total).
+Section Two: anatomy and land marking, orthopedic testing and technique demonstration (30 minutes total).